TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Introduction/Index.rst

 This extension is based on a tutorial extension originally written by Marlies Cohen and a summary / excerpt in the wiki by Eikaa.
 Susanne Moog did some major updates.
 Thanks to them all!

+It was updated for TYPO3 CMS 7 LTS by François Suter.

 .. _feedback: